 That being said, if the loan interest and premiums are paid according to the contract, the policy will not lapse and the owner of the policy can use the capital borrowed for whatever need or purpose intended.
 The only requirement to initiate a policy loan is to assign the policy to the insurance company for security, by either making a phone call or completing a simple loan request form.
 Policy loans alter the death benefit of the policy and may alter the dividends that are paid in some PWLI contracts.

-The policy loan provision of PWLI polices guarantees a relative liquid source of equity which can be borrowed and self- managed.
+The policy loan provision of participating whole life insurance policies guarantees a relatively liquid source of equity which can be borrowed and self-managed.
 When done appropriately, with the assistance of a good consultant, this positive cash flow can be used to create more value, wealth and abundance.
 It can also create the ability to increase policy premiums and therefore allow you to repeat this cycle.
-Because of this cycle of positive cash flow, the pros of having whole life insurance can outweigh the tax con.
+Because of this cycle of positive cash flow, and with proper management the pros of having whole life insurance easily outweigh the potential tax con that could result from improper management.

 When discussing whole life insurance, one of the most common questions is about the difference between whole life and term insurance.
 While both policies involve premiums that result in a death benefit, there is no accumulation of cash value with term life insurance.
 A term life insurance policy only covers someone for a period of time, and there is only a death benefit if they die during this coverage.
 Term insurance policies can be cheaper though, short term.